Artists in the Park

 - 5 to 10 examples of your work

-Submissions can be emailed, mailed, delivered or faxed to
+Submissions can be emailed, mailed or delivered to:

 Check out what some of the past Artist's in the Park had to say about their residency.

 Kylie Frewen - Lord

 A naturally beautiful place of inspiration for artists of varied styles.
 The interaction with guides and keepers,in the park, will challenge, and potentially change the way you engage with your subject.
 It has allowed me to gain further knowledge on the behaviour and physicality of a range of animals